Introduction to international relations

 Topics:

 FUNDAMENTALS: 1.
-Assessing arguments about international politics.
-Positive and normative statements: Hume's Guillotine.
-Scientific and pseudoscientific claims: Popper's falsifiability criterion.
-Empirical testing as quality assurance of scientific theories.
-Neorealism, liberalism, constructivism, and the scientific method.
-Course structure: war, co-operation, and world order.
-Why is international politics the most scientifically unstable area of political science?
-2. The strategic perspective: when foreign policy collides with domestic policy.
-Foreign policy and domestic policy with a twist: the Taliban problem, the Israeli government problem.
-Who and what studies international politics?
-The strategic perspective.
-Selectorate theory: public and private goods, loyalty rule, leader survival.
-Office, policy or votes: why did Putin invade Ukraine?
-Why is international politics the most complicated field of political science?
+Evaluating arguments about international politics.
+Positive statementes, normative statements and Hume's Guillotine.
+Science and pseudoscience: Popper's falsifiability criterion.
+Empirical testing as quality control of scientific theories.
+Course plan: war, peace, and world order.
+Why are there so many disagreements in the field of international politics?
+2. Two-level games: when foreign policy collides with domestic policy.
+Foreign policy as domestic policy with a twist.
+Zelensky's dilemma.
+Who and what does international politics study?
+Selectorate theory: public and private goods, loyalty rule, survival of leaders.
+Why do we believe that international leaders are mad?
 TOOLS: 3.
-Tools for the analysis of international affairs.
-Spatial models of voting: Hotelling's law of spatial competition.
-The median voter theorem: unidimensionality, unimodal preferences, majority rule.
+National interest?
+Tools for the analysis of international politics.
+Spatial models of voting.
+Hotelling's game and minimal differentiation.
+The median voter theorem.
 Expected utility: probability, costs and benefits.
 Multidimensionality: the impossibility theorem and the chaos theorem.
-How long will Eurozone inflation last?
-Why did Americans impose an extreme form of proportional representation constitution upon postwar Germany?
+Will American foreign policy change after the election?
 4. An introduction to game theory.
 Non-cooperative games.
 Nash Equilibrium: The Prisoner's Dilemma.
-Games with multiple equilibria: the battle of the sexes.
-Mixed strategies: rock, paper, scissors.
-Sequential games, subgame perfection, and backwards induction: divide-the-dollar.
+Games with multiple equilibria: chicken, the battle of the sexes.
+Why did the Greek government organize a referendum against the EU-s bailout?
+Does joining NATO reduce the risk of being attacked?
 WAR: 5.
-Why War: The big picture.
+Why war: the big picture.
 Risk factors: indivisible goods, uncertainty, lack of credibility.
-Neorealism, bipolarity and stability: internal logical consistency and empirical evidence.
-Other neorealist assumptions: survival of essential and non-essential states, balance of power.
-Power transition: international rules and norms, discontent with the status quo, and war.
+Neorealism, bipolarity, and stability.
+Power transition: International rules and norms, discontent, status quo, and war.
 Will the rise of China bring stability or war?
-6. Internal theories of war.
-Audience costs: selecting crises in autocracies and democracies.
-Diversionary war: the resurrection hypothesis, the pacific dove hypothesis.
-Selectorate theory, reasons for war and the war effort.
+6. Domestic theories of war.
+Selecting crises in autocracies and democracies.
+Diversionary War: the resurrection hypothesis, the peaceful dove hypothesis.
+Selectorate theory, reasons for war and war effort.
 COOPERATION: 7.
 How international organizations work (or not).
 Rivalry and excludability.
 The logic of collective action.
 Solutions to collective action problems.
 Inclusiveness of organizations: the UN.
-Tanks and planes: don't NATO leaders want Ukraine to win the war?
-8. Global warming: designing a solution.
-Global warming: a collective action problem: collective action and the free-rider problem.
-Seeking an agreement: allocating the costs of reducing emissions.
-Shallow or deep global agreements: compliance or failure.
-Monitoring and sanctioning non-compliance: the Kyoto Protocol, flexibility.
-Bilateral agreements.
-9. Human rights, international laws and norms.
-Are human rights a luxury good?
+Don't NATO leaders want Ukraine to win the war?
+Global Warming.
+Seeking agreement: allocating the costs of reducing emissions.
+Shallow vs deep global agreements: compliance or failure.
+Monitoring and sanctioning non-compliance: flexibility.
+The Kyoto Protocol.
+Focal points.
+Human rights, international laws and norms.
 Does international law improve human rights?
-10. Free or fair trade: the domestic politics of tariffs and trade.
+8. Free or fair trade: The domestic politics of tariffs.
 Comparative advantage.
 Winners and losers from trade.
-Why did EU integration divide Ukraine?
-11. Globalization: international winners and losers.
+Cui bono: Who gained from the sabotage of the Nord Stream pipeline?
+Globalization: International winners and losers.
 The Heckscher-Ohlin model.
 The Stolper-Samuelson theorem.
-Mobility of factors of production.
 Will globalization come to an end with the rise of China?
-WORLD ORDER: 12.
+WORLD ORDER: 9.
 Foreign aid, poverty and revolution.
 The Marshall Plan.
-The experience of foreign aid outside Europe.
+The experience of international aid outside Europe.
 The Sachs-Easterly debate.
 The strategic perspective.
 Who receives foreign aid?
 Aid, revolution and democratization.
 Has French foreign aid contributed to poverty eradication and democratization in Niger?
-13. Can terrorism be rational?
-True believers, reluctant terrorists, satisfied opponents.
-Responsive and repressive governments.
-Terrorism, credible commitments, and strategic dilemmas.
-Why are democracies more likely to become terrorist targets?
-Can the Israeli government negotiate peace with Palestinian terrorists?
-14. A democratic world order: peace without democratization.
-The democratic peace.
-Democracy: an obstacle to democratization.
-Democracies and nation building.
-Autocracies and nation-building.
-The United Nations and nation-building.
-What we expected and what evidence shows us.
-Germany and Japan: apparently hard cases.
-The usual suspects: Iran, Congo and other failed cases.
-Why hasn't Afghanistan become a democracy after 20 years of American intervention?
-Could the Sahel be democratized with Chinese-Russian help?
+10. Terrorism, peace and democracy.
+Are terrorists rational?
+Modeling negotiations between terrorists and governments: internal differences, overlaps and veto players.
+Credible commitments and strategic dilemmas.
+Can the Israeli government negotiate peace with Hamas?
+Peace without democratization.
+Democratic peace.
+Is democracy an obstacle to democratization.
+Foreign powers and nation-building.
+Germany, Japan, Iran, Congo and other cases.
+Why hasn't Afghanistan become a democracy after 20 years of American occupation?
+Would the Sahel be democratized with Chinese-Russian help?
 And Ukraine under the auspices of NATO?

 Indicative reading: